sts10/tidy/readme.markdown

 -   `tidy -lPiO -o new_list.txt inputted_word_list.txt` Same as above, but the added `-O` flag preserves the original order of the list, rather than sort it alphabetically.
 Note that duplicates and blank lines are still removed.

 -   `tidy -I -o new_list.txt inputted_word_list.txt` Using the `-I` flag removes any words with integers from the list.
-For example, "hello1" would be removed from the list.
+For example, "hello1" would be completely removed from the list, since it has an integer in it.
+Note that this is distinct from the lowercase `-i` flag, which would leave the word "hello" on the resulting list (removing the "1").

 -   `tidy -AA -I -o new_list.txt inputted_word_list.txt` Adding `-AA` prints some information about the created list to the terminal.
+You can add up to 4 `A` flags to get the maximum amount of information that Tidy can print about a list.
+See below for more information.

 -   `tidy -l -o new_list.txt -r profane_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the profane_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive, so you may want to run it through tidy using the -l flag before using it.
 (You can find lists of profane words [here](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words) and [here](https://code.google.com/archive/p/badwordslist/downloads).)